CrackerRatra/CS-GO-External-DXOverlay-Read-Only-Memory-Cheat/README.md

 - Deleted NoRecoil
 - Deleted Recoil Crosshair

-U can Add Triggerbot if u want
+U can Add Triggerbot and Aimbot if u want

 # how to add triggerbot
-hmm.. easy
-Use this project for triggerbot --> https://github.com/Rolesional/CS-GO-Safe-Read-Only-Triggerbot You can remove the usercmd command, and it to add a triggerbot that works with the logic of "mouse1"
+add a basic "mouse1" style Triggerbot

+# how to add Aimbot
+add a basic mouse movement Aimbot

 This project uses VAMemory so undetectable for now